This post may contain affiliate links. Please read our disclosure policy.

 According to Lauren, the recipe uses raspberry gelatin to give the cookies their beautiful pink color and also to help stabilize the egg whites to keep the meringues as light and airy as possible.

-How Many Calories and WW Points in these Meringue Kisses?
+How Many Calories and WW Points in Raspberry Jello Meringue Kisses?

-Each of these little raspberry jello meringue kisses has just 16 calories, 0 grams of fat and:
+Each of these little raspberry jello meringue kisses has just 16 calories and 0 grams of fat.

 1 SmartPoints (Green plan)